 Suppose there is a row of dominoes on another planet.
 These dominoes have the same density as the dominoes previously considered, but are twice as tall, wide, and thick, and placed with a spacing of 2l between them.
 If this row of dominoes topples with the same asymptotic speed v previously found, what is the local gravitational acceleration on this planet?
-Solution The speed v can depend on g, h, w, l.
-To get a quantity with dimensions $[LT^{-1}]$ , we must take $v = c\sqrt{gL}$ On the new planet, v is the same and L is twice as much, no matter what combination of h, w, and l it is.
-Thus, g must be half as great on the new planet.
+Solution This part is independent of the others and requires only dimensional analysis.
+The speed v can depend on g, h, w, l.
+To get a quantity with dimensions $[LT^{-1}]$ , we must take $$v = c\sqrt{gL}$$ where L is some length made from h, w, and l.
+On the new planet, v is the same and L is twice as much, so g must be half as great on the new planet.